Armin-Montigny/MCDC/README.md

 the program will be configured accordingly.

 The boolean expression, the "source code", will be read and compiled to object code.
+A classical shift-reduce parser is used to analyze the syntax of the source code (boolean expression).
+The compiler consists of a scanner, a parser and a code geenerator.
+The compiler emits object code.
+Basically the compiler converts the booelan expression from infix to postfix.

 If there is an error, the program issues an error message and tops.

-The object code is loaded into a virtual machine.
+The object code is loaded/linked into a virtual machine.
 The machine code can be shown to the user.
 It is a four-byte code per line, consisting of the operation and up to 3 parameters.

 A result, based on the boolean expression, is calculated for all possible combinations of input conditions.
+So, for 2^n values.
-The outputs with true will be collected in the minterm table.
+(n is the number of conditions).
+The outputs with true will be collected in a Minterm table.
 The minterm table is checked for a tautology (all true) or for a contradiction (empty table).
 In such a case, the further program execution is stopped.
 Example: "a+A", always true, tautology. "a && A" is always false, contradiction.

+A full truth table can be shown to the user, but maybe lengthy.

-After the full minterm table is available the algorithm defined by Quine and McCluskey is used to find the Prime Implicants of the boolean expression.
+After the full Minterm table is available, the algorithm defined by Quine and McCluskey is used to find the Prime Implicants of the boolean expression.
 We will use here a modified version of the classical Quine & McCluskey method.
 Only the largest and the smallest minterm will be